 In keeping with the aims of the course, most graduates of the IBCP go on to continue in an area that they were exposed to (and inspired by) during their studies.
 Examples of graduate paths from Ecolint include further education in a diverse, international mix of practical, artistic and academic courses, including Film at the Met Film School London, Fine Art at Ecole Condé Lyon, Hospitality Management at IHTTI Neuchâtel, Business and Management at the University of Reading and Cyber Security at Highline College Des Moines (WA).

 Sam, who has been offered a place to study at the prestigious Savannah College of Art and Design, saw the IBCP as the first stepping stone in the journey towards his dream job.
 “My next step is to further develop my skills in graphic design and film and hopefully get a job in the film industry,” he says.
-It also allowed him to access financial help to study: “When I was applying to university, I found out that the IBCP programme can be awarded for scholarships – just by attending the classes.”
+It also allowed him to access financial help to study.
+“When I was applying to university, I found out that the IBCP programme can be awarded for scholarships.
+Just by attending the classes”.

 A strong focus on building relationships with world-class local institutions as qualification providers, has meant that many IBCP students have gone on to study further with the organisations that they undertook their career-related studies with.
-These institutions have already invested in producing high-quality high-school graduates, meaning that they can be sure of the student’s calibre, experience and skillset for ongoing education.
+These institutions have already invested in producing high-quality high-school graduates.
+This means that they can be sure of the student’s calibre, experience and skillset for ongoing education.
 While Sam will go on to study at Ecolint’s partner organisation in providing BTEC Art and Design qualifications, other graduates have been offered places by Les Roches School of Hospitality Management and SUMAS.

 Graduates from the IBCP also find that they are well-equipped for further learning.
-Nat, who is currently studying at the College of Art in Plymouth after studying BTEC Art and Design, says: “The BTEC and IBCP course really prepared me for university; I’ve got a 2:1 in my first year and I’m hoping to continue learning and improving – maybe even go on to do a master’s degree.”
+Nat, who is currently studying at the College of Art in Plymouth after studying BTEC Art and Design, says.
+“The BTEC and IBCP course really prepared me for university.
+I’ve got a 2:1 in my first year and I’m hoping to continue learning and improving.
+Maybe even go on to do a master’s degree”.
 On the more practical side, graduates have found that they are confident in understanding work-related requirements.
 “The BTEC really was the right choice, it really prepared me in the business aspect including CVs,” says Nat.